 Peptinov’s vaccine approach can be applied to many non-infectious diseases (auto-immune diseases, cancer, chronic pain).
-It has the potential to displace monoclonal antibodies in large populations with limited access to biologics.
+It has the potential to provide a complementary approach to monoclonal antibodies in large populations with limited access to biologics.
 The effect duration of Peptinov’s vaccines is temporary (3-4 months).
 Consequently the vaccines must be administered several times per year.
 Their production cost is very low.

 Capini et al. Active immunization against murine TNFα peptides in mice: generation of endogenous antibodies cross-reacting with the native cytokine and in vivo protection.
 Vaccine.
 2004;22(23-24):3144-53.
 PMID: 15297057.